 Bad Weather Reinforces The Need For Sound Fleet Policy

-Significant storms, like those we have just witnessed, prevent many workers from being able to report for work, creating significant declines in revenue for the duration of the bad weather, or even for a longer period of time.
+Significant storms, like those we witnessed last year, prevent many workers from being able to report for work, creating significant declines in revenue for the duration of the bad weather, or even for a longer period of time.

-For example, breakdown company, Green Flag, reported that, in one particularly bad wintry week three years ago, over 8.5 million or 18% of British adults were unable to work their contracted hours because of the adverse weather, costing employers an estimated £318 million in lost productivity.
+For example, breakdown company, Green Flag, reported that, in one particularly bad wintry week a few years ago, over 8.5 million or 18% of British adults were unable to work their contracted hours because of the adverse weather, costing employers an estimated £318 million in lost productivity.

 What should businesses do in extreme weather?

 For many companies, advice for staff in such adverse conditions should be unequivocal – do not travel if you are putting yourself and your vehicle at jeopardy.
 That meeting can always be re-arranged or a conference call can replace it.
 The advice should be detailed in the company’s fleet and/or health and safety policy,

 But what about those companies which don’t have a proper policy in place governing corporate travel and the circumstances when it is appropriate and acceptable to travel, but perhaps more importantly, when it is not?

 Having a fleet driving policy in place that covers all eventualities, including driving in adverse conditions, is a must for any business that operates a fleet of company vehicles.
 Perhaps surprisingly, there are still companies out there who do not have such a policy in place.

 What to do in event of a breakdown

 Most motoring organisations report considerable increases in calls from drivers who have broken down in bad weather.
 So, it’s quite clear that, to begin with, there should be clear advice on what company drivers should do in the event of a breakdown.